splunk/public-o11y-docs/apm/apm-scenarios/troubleshoot-slow-traces.rst

 Summary
 ====================================================================================

-Using the high-resolution data provided by full-fidelity tracing, Alex managed to quickly determine the prevalence of slowness in the checkout flow.
+Using the high-resolution data provided by full-fidelity tracing, Alex managed to quickly determine the prevalence of slowness.
 Using filtering and the trace duration heatmap, Alex quickly isolated high-duration traces to provide to the engineers to isolate the issue.

 Learn more
 ===============